-Rule 5.07 amended effective January 1, 2019; adopted effective January 1, 1997; amended January 1, 2003;.
+Rule 5.07 amended effective July 1, 2023 January 1, 2019; adopted effective January 1, 1997.; amended January 1, 2003.; Amended effective January 1, 2019.

 5:08 Sanctions

 A violation of these Rules of Court constitutes a violation of a lawful court order, as that term is used in Code of Civil Procedure §177.5, and may subject the party and/or counsel to sanctions thereunder or as otherwise provided by law.
 In addition to sanctions authorized by the Code of Civil Procedure, the Court adopts and incorporates herein the provisions of Rule 2.30 of the California Rules of Court.
 Any request for money sanctions must be made upon advance notice, in writing, unless ordered on the Court's own motion, in which case notice need not be in writing.